Moesif/moesif-browser-js/README.md

 DApps (Decentralized Apps) are frontend apps which interact with blockchains such as Ethereum over an API like any other Single Page App.
 For Ethereum, this API layer uses JSON-RPC and is called the [Ethereum Web3 API](https://github.com/ethereum/web3.js) which Moesif supports natively.

-Moesif will capture interactions with the Ethereum blockchain just like any other API to undersand usage and monitor for any issues affecting your Dapp.
+Moesif will capture interactions with the Ethereum blockchain just like any other API to understand usage and monitor for any issues affecting your Dapp.
 Because this data is binary, there are additional set up steps needed to convert these API interactions into something human readable.
 [Checkout Moesif's Ethereum Web3 documentation for more info](https://www.moesif.com/docs/platform/ethereum-web3/).

 There is also a tutorial available on [Building an Ethereum DApp with Integrated Web3 Monitoring](https://www.moesif.com/blog/blockchain/ethereum/Tutorial-for-building-Ethereum-Dapp-with-Integrated-Error-Monitoring/).